EXPERIENCED TITLE IX ATTORNEYSCONTACT US NOW FOR A CONSULTATION

 An individual may be prosecuted under a state criminal justice system and disciplined through a college or university disciplinary process.
 Even if the criminal justice authorities choose not to prosecute, the accused may be subject to university disciplinary action.
 Disciplinary procedures are considered distinct and independent of any and all criminal procedures and may precede, occur simultaneously, or follow court action.
 Once a school knows about a sexual assault incident, it must promptly investigate it – within 60 days generally- and, although it may be temporarily suspended to allow for the criminal investigation, it should not be suspended for long- generally about ten days.

-The intricacies of both the criminal justice system and the disciplinary process make it necessary to speak to the attorneys at Duffy Law based on their extensive experience with Title IX actions.
+The intricacies of both the criminal justice system and the disciplinary process make it necessary to speak to the highly knowledge lawyers at Duffy Law based on their extensive experience with Title IX actions.
 Duffy Law attorneys are prepared to discuss your situation today by calling 203-946-2000.